Patterns I See In Complex, Sensitive Kids

 When several of these systems are under strain at the same time, the body can begin to show symptoms across many areas.That’s why children may appear to have multiple unrelated diagnoses, when in reality the body may be responding to a small number of underlying imbalances.

-Instead of chasing each symptom separately, it can sometimes be helpful to step back and look at the whole system.
+Instead of chasing each symptom separately, there's often more to be gained by stepping back and looking at the whole system.

 Every Child’s Body Has a Different Starting Point